TheRealGlumfish/Team20/doc/Dimitris Alexopoulos.md

 ![FSM](https://github.com/EIE2-IAC-Labs/Lab3-FSM/blob/main/images/state_diag.jpg)

-I was responsible for writting the F1 lights program as well as an accompanying test bench.
+I was responsible for writing the F1 lights program as well as an accompanying test bench.
 I initially wrote the program using simple jumps [(3aec028)](https://github.com/TheRealGlumfish/Team20/commit/3aec0282cc1abfb74ef20f8d95fb3daf70929c1b).
 Which I then refactored to use subroutines as per the program specification [(45300e0)](https://github.com/TheRealGlumfish/Team20/commit/45300e0fe3190cfb466a789309ed66c8a5b1ec69).
-I did not face any particular challenges when writting the program and I imitated the FSM operation from Lab3.
+I did not face any particular challenges when writing the program and I imitated the FSM operation from Lab3.
-The enable singal was mapped to `ioin1` which must be held on for the lights sequence to continue.
+The enable signal was mapped to `ioin1` which must be held on for the lights sequence to continue.
 In order to reset the sequence the enable must be released.
 Evidence of the F1 lights program running on VBuddy can be found on our team statement.